cfengine/documentation/overview/glossary.markdown

 #### Enterprise reporting

-CFEngine's reporting system allows you to access information about your hosts as well as the results of your policy in a centralized system.
+CFEngine's reporting system allows you to access information about your hosts and the results of your policy in a centralized system.
-On the hub, you have access to the reporting system through the JSON REST API, the Web UI, the SQL database, as well as generated PDF / CSV reports.
+You can access the reporting system through the hubs JSON REST API, the Web UI, the SQL database, and generated PDF / CSV reports.

 #### GPL3